 Work on your mental stability under stress/anxiety (strengthen your parasympathetic nervous system).
 Wim Hof suggests ice-cold baths/showers with breathing exercises.

 Upgrade your skills before upgrading your wings.
-Max out your training on an easy wing and sit-up harness before going into a pod harness and/or to a higher performance wing.
+Max out your training on an easy wing and sit-up harness before getting into a pod harness.
+I think the pod can be more dangerous than an upgrade to a higher performance wing.
 Even EN-A wings can shoot past the horizon and go underneath you when tested beyond EN certification maneuvers.
-A pod harness makes progression unnecessarily risky.
+A pod harness makes progression unnecessarily risky by increasing chances of riser twists.

 First, find out what you should NOT do.
-Stop bad habits before they become dangerous.
+Identify and stop bad habits before they become dangerous.

 Secondly, find out what you should DO.
 One positive habit enhances another positive habit.
 They will accelerate your learning.